 A reader asks, “I’ve been learning a lot about Wicca and other Pagan religions.
 I’m really interested in vampires.
 How come there’s nothing about vampires in all those books you recommend?”

 Er.
-Well, for a variety of reasons, the main one being that vampires aren’t really part of traditional Wicca, or most of the other Pagan paths.
-Does that mean there are no Wiccans who are interested in vampires?
+Well, for a variety of reasons, the main one being that vampires aren’t really part of traditional Wicca, or any of the other Pagan paths.
+Does that mean there are no Pagans who are interested in vampires?
 Not at all – it’s just not generally part of the religious structure.
-I like avocados, cute shoes and Irish pub tunes, but that doesn’t make any of those things part of Wiccan practice.
+I like avocados, cute shoes and Irish pub tunes, but that doesn’t make any of those things part of Pagan practice.

 That having been said, certainly vampires have gained a lot of popularity recently, thanks mostly to pop culture.
 Between the Twilight series, True Blood, and the skyrocketing sales of various paranormal romance books, vampires are everywhere.
 Now more than ever, they seem to be portrayed as the tragic, romantic heroes, with little to no emphasis placed on that whole blood-drinking, throat-shredding thing.